 Reducing tick-borne disease incidence

-We are in the final year of a large-scale project testing whether two promising tick-reduction treatments can, either individually or in combination, reduce the actual number of human cases of Lyme and other tick-borne diseases.
+We have now completed our large-scale project testing whether two promising tick-reduction treatments can, either individually or in combination, reduce the actual number of human cases of Lyme and other tick-borne diseases.
 Collaborators: Rick Ostfeld, the CDC, the NYS Department of Health, and the Dutchess County Department of Health.

 |